Many Americans enjoy pastimes such as sports, hunting, fishing, swimming, boating, camping, playground activities and more.

-In general, there are three common scenarios which typically lead to injured parties having a strong personal injury case for a recreational accident.
+As a Bloomfield attorney can attest, there are three common scenarios which typically lead to injured parties having a strong case for a recreational accident.
 These scenarios include:

 Recreational accidents range from mundane to life threatening.
 Whether you or your loved one’s recreational accident injury is minor or very serious, the bottom line is that any injury can be damaging, and easily result in medical expense, lost income, and pain and suffering.

 Some of the more common injuries which are caused by sporting and recreational accidents are:

 - Bone fractures

 - Lacerations and contusions